Edited September 2019

 It’s really worth investing in some thermal Gore-Tex gloves, and I’d actually also recommend bringing some thinner touchscreen gloves so that you can use your smartphone without taking off your gloves (I sometimes even wear mine under my Gore-Tex gloves when it’s really cold).

 A good quality winter parka will cost you a lot, so I would say if you don’t already own a parka you can actually get away with a cheaper parka.
 You don’t need goose down or real fur to keep you warm.
 Save the money and invest in some woolen layers and winter boots instead.

 The truth is, a lot of Norwegians don’t even bother wearing winter coats.
 And no, it’s not because they’re superhuman Vikings (though a lot of them do happen to be superhuman Vikings as well) but because they prefer to wear a bunch of thick woolen sweaters instead, with a windbreaker on top if it’s very snowy or windy.

 But you’re not Norwegian, so you probably will want to have a winter coat.
 But you also don’t need to spend more than $50 on your parka if you’re never going to wear it again, you know?

 If you’re only going to be in cities then you can get away with thinner boots by wearing really thick wool socks in them, but if you’re going to be walking through lots of snow you’ll want some real winter boots.

-And if you’re in Norway in the middle of winter they don’t really need to be waterproof, but if the temperature might rise above zero then you definitely want something that won’t let any slush in.
+If you’re in Norway in the middle of winter they don’t really need to be waterproof, but if the temperature might rise above zero then you definitely want something that won’t let any slush in.